-- View/Edit Discovered Layer 2 Services grouped by VPN-Lets you view the discovered L2VPN services and edit them as required. - View/Edit Discovered Layer 2 End to End Wires-Lets you view the discovered Layer 2 End to End wires and edit them as required. - View/Edit Discovered Layer 2 VPLS Links-Lets you view the discovered Layer 2 Virtual Private LAN Service (VPLS) links and edit them as required.
+- View/Edit Discovered Layer 2 Services grouped by VPN-Allows you to view the discovered L2VPN services and edit them as required. - View/Edit Discovered Layer 2 End to End Wires-Allows you to view the discovered Layer 2 End to End wires and edit them as required. - View/Edit Discovered Layer 2 VPLS Links-Allows you to view the discovered Layer 2 Virtual Private LAN Service (VPLS) links and edit them as required.